- What We Do

 Ready for a marketing partner committed to you and your mobile site experience?
 Contact us today.

-About The Author: Rachel is Blue Corona's Organic Team Lead and oversees our SEO team's initiatives, growth, and strategy.
+About The Author: As Manager, SEO Services at Blue Corona, Rachel oversees our SEO team's initiatives, growth, and strategy.
 She is passionate about using data to push the limits of what our clients think is possible for their business.
 Outside of work, she loves to work on DIY projects, watch documentaries, and explore all that Charlotte has to offer!